Collapsible content

 Q5.Is it applicable to all slopes?

-Tank series are not restricted by the slopes/inclined walls.
+The robot is not restricted by the slopes/inclined walls.

 Q6.What's the charging condition?